Autism. Autism Spectrum Disorder

 What is the prognosis of autism?

-The prognosis for ASD varies widely depending on factors such as severity of symptoms, presence of intellectual disability, language development, and early intervention.
-Although ASD is a lifelong condition, many individuals can improve significantly with appropriate support.
+The prognosis of ASD varies widely depending on factors such as the severity of symptoms, the presence of intellectual disability, language development and early intervention.
+Although ASD is a lifelong condition, many people can improve significantly with appropriate support.

 Some indicators of improved prognosis include:

-• Early diagnosis and intervention: early detection and treatment at earlier ages are associated with better developmental outcomes.
+Early diagnosis and intervention: Early detection and treatment are associated with better developmental outcomes.

 It is important to note that each person with ASD is unique, and many can lead a full and satisfying life with the right support.